 These days, more and more sovereign countries are offering citizenship by investment programs to those seeking a second passport.
-The process is simple: invest (or, in some cases, “invest”) a six-figure sum in one of four Caribbean nations and you can become a bona fide citizen there in anywhere from three to twelve months.
+The process is simple: for example, you can invest a six-figure sum in one of a number of Caribbean nations, and you can become a bona fide citizen there in anywhere from three to twelve months.

-On top of the long-running St. Kitts and Nevis program, in existence since I was born, the tiny island nation of Dominica (not to be confused with the Dominican Republic) offers the world’s cheap economic citizenship plan, while Grenada and Antigua and Barbuda have recently added programs of their own.
+The long-running St. Kitts and Nevis program, in existence since 1984, and the tiny island nation of Dominica (not to be confused with the Dominican Republic) offer cheap economic citizenship plans, while Grenada and Antigua and Barbuda have also added programs of their own.

-Some have complained that the preponderance of easy second citizenship options exist in the Caribbean and South America.
-Beyond the economic citizenship options, countries like Paraguay and Uruguay offer second residency programs that allow for naturalization in only a few years.
+Some have complained that the majority of easy second citizenship options only exist in the Caribbean and South America.
+Beyond the economic citizenship options, countries like Paraguay and Mexico offer second residency programs that allow for naturalization in only a few years.

-However, there is one alleged citizenship by investment program right here in Europe.
+In fact, many European countries are making it harder to get residency, especially in central Europe.
+There is one alleged citizenship-by-investment program right here in Europe.
 It’s so secretive that some experts claim it doesn’t exist.

-Long before Cyprus was exchanging economic citizenship in their slice of the EU for millions of euros in government bond purchases, Austria has held claim to a mysterious passport program for the ultra-wealthy.
+Long before Malta was exchanging citizenship in their slice of the EU for hundreds of thousands of euros, Austria has held claim to a mysterious passport program for the ultra-wealthy.

 For one, Austrian citizenship by investment isn’t just open to anyone.
 Even if you meet the financial qualifications, you have to be deemed worthy by officials in the Austrian government.
 You have to be “Austrian” enough.

 That’s the nationalistic governments of Europe at work.
 Obviously, the European Union doesn’t want just anyone to be able to get its much sought-after passports, or else they’d be overrun.